rishii100/News-Summarizer/README.md

     Execute each cell in the Jupyter Notebook to load the model, input a news article, and generate a summary.

-5. **Interpret Results:**

-    The notebook provides detailed steps and explanations along with the generated summaries.

 ## Model Details

 This project employs the T5 transformer model, pretrained on a large corpus of text data.
 The model is fine-tuned for the specific task of news summarization.